5t3ph/tdbc/src/pages/moderncss.md

 - [Solutions to Replace the 12-Column Grid](https://moderncss.dev/solutions-to-replace-the-12-column-grid/)
 - [CSS-Only Accessible Dropdown Navigation Menu](https://moderncss.dev/css-only-accessible-dropdown-navigation-menu/)

-The site averages 20K unique visitors and 45K pageviews per month, and has solidly grabbed the #1 position for the term "modern CSS" on Google search results.
+The site averages 35K unique visitors and 60K pageviews per month, and has solidly grabbed the #1 position for the term "modern CSS" on Google search results.

-The full series is available at [ModernCSS.dev](https://moderncss.dev) and offers and RSS feed.
+The full series is available at [ModernCSS.dev](https://moderncss.dev) and offers an RSS feed.

 ## Press and Events